Ericsson/dataplanebook/_sources/glossary.rst.txt

       Vector packet processing is a network stack design pattern, where the packets traverse the different layers in network stack in batches ("vectors"), rather than as individual packets.
-The implementation-level layers may coorelate with the layers of the :term:`network protocol suite` being implemented, but may also be more fine-grained (e.g., IP processing may be split into two or three such "sub layers"), or just different altogheter.
+The implementation-level layers may correlate with the layers of the :term:`network protocol suite` being implemented, but may also be more fine-grained (e.g., IP processing may be split into two or three such "sub layers"), or just different altogether.
 In a traditional network stack, a packet traverse the whole stack up until completion (e.g., the packet is dropped, forwarded, or handed off to a local application).